tremps/oss-repo-template/labs/lab-01/report.md

 ##### Discord Screenshot
 <img src="discord.PNG" alt="discord"/><br />
+My name is displayed as Stephen by the message because I set my nickname on the server.

 ### Readings
 I read the open source definition and understand why the 10 criteria are important to keeping open source software available to all.